Happiness: Can you buy it with money?

 I propose, like others, that Money CAN buy you happiness, but it also can buy you stress.
 It just depends on what you are buying with it!

 Let’s first briefly chat about what Money is.
 Money is a tool.
 A tool we can use in exchange for things, services, philanthropy, and experiences.
-Unfortunately we are never really taught this.
-Most of us grow up seeing money as something to covet, to strive for, and to accumulate so we can then use it to buy things so others know we have money, which gives us the prized status we all think we need.
+Unfortunately, we are never really taught this.
+Most of us grow up seeing money as something to covet, strive for, and accumulate so we can then use it to buy things so others know we have money, which gives us the prized status we all think we need.
 We think this will make us happy.
 But does it?

 The book, Happy Money, suggests that money can buy you happiness.
-The authors’ theory is if people use money to buy experiences (like traveling, climbing a mountain, and a million others), and to use it for the benefit of others (like buying a stranger a cup of coffee, clothes for those less fortunate, or numerous other charitable activities) that money can indeed “buy” you happiness.
+The authors’ theory is that people use the money to buy experiences (like traveling, climbing a mountain, and a million others), and to use it for the benefit of others (like buying a stranger a cup of coffee, clothes for those less fortunate, or numerous other charitable activities) that money can indeed “buy” you happiness.
 The theory continues to suggest people who buy things (cars, boats, bigger houses, etc.) may benefit from happiness initially, but this happiness is short-lived.
 These things, and the debt that accompanies most of them, tend to increase stress, not happiness for people.

 Although most of us will never admit it outwardly, this stress eats us up inside, yet we continue to buy things for show, so we appear to be happy and content.
 I believe so much in the authors’ theory that I give the book to all new clients.
 It helps educate and put them in a mindset that is conducive to feeling good about yourself, your money, and your financial plan.
 This is a great frame of mind to be in when doing your financial planning.